Multimodal vector search - Video

 import clip

-from superduper import vector
+from superduper import vector, imported

 from superduper_torch import TorchModel